 Step one: Convert your RAW to a DNG

 Convert the camera raw file into .DNG.
 I used Adobe DNG converter for this, it is simple free software.
-You can read about it more and download it here.
+You can read about it more and download it here for PC and here for Mac.
 You can also use Lightroom to export a DNG file.

 DNG is an open source raw file.
 As a bonus, if you have a new camera but an older version of Adobe Camera Raw that won’t open your file, you can just convert your proprietary raw file into a .DNG and skip the upgrade.